devnacho/myblog/source/blog_articles/what-is-the-best-way-to-style-react-components.md

 ---
-title: What is the best way to style react components these days?
+title: What is the best way to style React components these days?
 layout: article
 published: true
 date: 2016-02-24 00:00 UTC
-tags: react, styles, css modules, radium
+tags: React, styles, css modules, radium
 ---
 The short answer is that you should use CSS Modules.
 Here’s why: